This competition is now closed for entries.

 People who are part of communities are best placed to understand the needs, motivations and opportunities within these communities.
 We think this makes them brilliantly placed to come up with great ideas that could prove to be highly effective.

-Once the winner has been announced, Nesta intends to produce a report outlining the insights gained as a result of running the challenge.
-We aim to:
+Nesta produced a Waste Reduction Challenge Prizes report outlining the insights gained as a result of running the challenge to:

 Share insights about the value of, and principles for the giving of time, skills and resource at community level to support waste reduction